rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | unroll (timestamp, value)
 ```

-If the unrolled JSON array contains JSON objects, then it may be handy using [`unpack_json`](https://docs.victoriametrics.com/victorialogs/logsql/#unpack_json-pipe) for unpacking
+If the unrolled JSON array contains JSON objects, then it may be handy to use [`unpack_json`](https://docs.victoriametrics.com/victorialogs/logsql/#unpack_json-pipe) for unpacking
 the unrolled array items into separate fields for further processing.

 See also: